bellinitte/ruxnasm/README.md

 [dependencies]
 ruxnasm = "0.1.0"
 ```
-Then use it in your code like this:
+and then used in your code like this:
 ```rust
 let (binary, _) = ruxnasm::assemble("|0100 #02 #03 ADD").unwrap();

 assert_eq!(binary, [0x01, 0x02, 0x01, 0x03, 0x18]);
 ```
-The code above `unwrap`s the result, but could just as well handle all the errors and warnings returned from the `assemble` function in case there were any.
+The code above unwraps the result, but could just as well handle all the errors and warnings returned from the `assemble` function in case there were any.

 ## License